Turkey Day 3, Izmir, Sardis, and Pergamon

 Pergamon is a city , palace, and acropolis perched strategically on top of a very high hill .
 From here the rulers commanded the entire valley.
 It was originally founded in the 5th century BC.
 It is amazing what has been discovered here.
 Marble columns, palaces, a huge hillside theatre.
 Famous names in the history around here include Thales the mathematician who new the world was round long before Christ and predicted an eclipse that interrupted and ended a battle between ancient Persians and Lydians.
 Thalius also saw two iron or stones repelling each other in the province of Magnesia and noted magnetic fields in those times.

 Enough history, its 90 degrees and 90 percent humidity I am exhausted.
 But one more stop before we head to Izmir.
 Denis walked us through an ancient hospital or Asklepion with therapeutic rooms, calming waters where new age medicine was practiced.
 Oh the guy who invented stitches Galen, for surgical procedures was around here too.
 I think the founder of the hospital was Hygienia-oh hygiene-.

-Shabat dinner was so wonderful at Hayim’s house.
-Walking distance to our hotel is an upscale neighborhood of condos and Hayim’s wife Rica was so gracious to invite us to Shabat dinner.
+Shabbat dinner was so wonderful at Hayim’s house.
+Walking distance to our hotel is an upscale neighborhood of condos and Hayim’s wife Rica was so gracious to invite us to Shabbat dinner.

 I am tired.
 Goodnight until tomorrow.